AlejandroRomanIbanez/GroceryMate/README.md

 Overview

-MyApp is a comprehensive e-commerce platform offering the following features:
+GroceryMate is a comprehensive e-commerce platform offering the following features:

     User Authentication: Register and login functionality.
     Protected Routes: All the routes that need to be authenticated will redirect to /auth